Round up of the Challenge on Saturday the 2nd April 2005

 What actually happened

-Well the boys arrived on the day, and although the turnout was low (only 4), spirits were high.
-There was, after all, some decent prizes for grabs, and the points would be added to their previous totals.
+The children arrived on the day, and although the turnout was low (only 4), spirits were high.
+There were, after all, some decent prizes for grabs, and the points would be added to their previous totals.

 They got down and built well.
 Dale successfully distracted little Danny - but I let him know what Dale was up to - and he wised up.
 I paired the teams - Danny with Gabriel, and Dale with Janak.